I think I need to plan a picnic. I can’t stop thinking about picnic foods.

 ¼ tsp smoked hot paprika

-In a bowl, combine the ham, olives, onion and celery.
+In a bowl, combine the ham, celery, olives and onion.
 Set aside.

 Lori Rice is a freelance writer, recipe developer, food photographer and nutritional scientist.
 Fake Food Free is a creative outlet that allows her to connect with people from around the world who share a love of travel, food culture and cooking.